comparisonreferralssoftwareaustralia

 Analytics and reporting.
 When your practice owner asks how many referrals you received last month, the answer should take seconds, not twenty minutes of filtering and counting.
 Good analytics also reveal which referral sources send the most patients, where bottlenecks form, and how conversion rates trend over time.
 See our guide to referral KPIs for what to measure.

 Role-based access.
-Receptionists, practice managers, and doctors all need different views.
+Receptionists, practice managers, and practitioners all need different views.
 Your system should support that without giving everyone access to everything.

 Australian data residency and compliance.
 Patient health information is governed by the Privacy Act 1988 and the Australian Privacy Principles.
 If your data sits on a server overseas, you have a compliance problem.
 Australian hosting is a risk management requirement, not a nice-to-have.